THINGS TO DO IN WHITEFISH MT

 OUTDOOR THINGS TO DO IN WHITEFISH MT

-The question isn’t what to do in Whitefish MT its how many things can you do while your there?
-After spending your days in the outdoor playground surrounding Whitefish, Montana; hiking, biking, touring Glacier or fishing you’ll be pleased to return to Whitefish’s cozy accommodations and fantastic food.
-The city itself provides a variety of attractions and activities including live theater, shopping, local breweries, hockey games, poker, bicycle trails, water parks & acclaimed golf courses.
-Being centrally located to Whitefish Lake, Flathead Lake, Flathead River, Flathead National Forest & Glacier National Park the menu of outdoor fun is expansive.
-Hope you enjoy my list of 100 FREE or Cheap Things To Do In Whitefish MT for all your vacation needs.
-Be sure to utilize my Free Camping Guide too.
+The question isn’t what to do in Whitefish MT its how many activities are you up for while vacationing to Whitefish MT?
+After spending your days in the outdoor playground surrounding this delightful ski town you’ll be pleased to return to Whitefish’s cozy accommodations and fantastic food.
+Enjoy my list of 12 FREE or Cheap Things To Do In Whitefish MT for all your vacation needs and be sure to check my Free Camping Guide.

 1 GLACIER NATIONAL PARK

 Glacier National Park offers visitors the opportunity to fish, hike, camp, view wildlife & road trip through one of the most beautiful landscapes in the country.
 If your in the area you need you to at least drive the Going To The Sun Road once.
 National Parks do charge a fee ranging from $3-$30, but 10 days out of every year the National Park allow visitors to enter free of charge.
 To find out which days they are check out the National Parks Website.
-Want to read more on Glacier National Park?
+Want more information on Glacier National Park leave a comment below.

 2 FLATHEAD NATIONAL FOREST

 If you want to see the beauty of the area without the crowds make your way to Flathead National Forest.
 The blue hues are magical, and Flathead Lake is the largest & cleanest lake in North America.
 The biggest plus for all you fur parents unlike Glacier National Park dogs are welcome on the trails here.
 Make sure your prepared though.
 Cell phone service is spotty, and there are no stores, gas or food out there.
 On the plus side there is no admission fee.
 Campgrounds are first come first serve no nightly fee, and in most cases you can stay up to 14 days.
-Want to read more on Flathead National Forest
+Want to read more on Flathead National Forest?
+Let me know in the comments below.
+I’ll do a full article on best places to camp, best places to see wild life, secret fishing holes & even the best time to visit.

 3 WHITEFISH TRAIL

-Like the Appalachian Trail the Whitefish Trail is user supported.
+Looking for something free to do in the town of Whitefish MT.
+Check out the Whitefish Trail!
+Just like the Appalachian Trail the Whitefish Trail is user supported.
 The Whitefish Trail is a community asset stretching 36 miles including 10 trailheads and providing natural surface trails in a rural forested environment.
 The diverse trail system is perfect for families, runners, hikers, dog walkers, horses & an array of outdoor enthusiasts.
 My prediction is the Whitefish Trail will evolve into the Skyline Trail in Ogden or the extensive trail system in Boulder.
-To read more on the Whitefish Trail.
+Want to learn more on the Whitefish Trail leave a comment below.

 4 CITY BEACH

-It may not be the ocean or the bays of Alaska, but the city beach in Whitefish MT is pretty remarkable.
-Mountains surrounding its banks with sugar sand beaches and crystal clear waters.
+Another Free thing to do in Whitefish MT is to mozy on down to city beach, and on your way stop in at Piggyback BBQ.
+With a quirky staff, fun menu, outdoor patio and live music its worth a visit.
+A little bit on the pricey side, but the food is delicious!
+Whitefish’s city beach may not be the ocean or the bays of Alaska, but the city beach in Whitefish MT is pretty remarkable.
+Hosting a mountain skyline view to catch the setting sun.
+With sugar sand & crystal clear waters its a great place to get lost in thougt.
 If your looking for things to do in whitefish MT city beach is a must.
 Parking is free.
 There is no admission. the views are magnificent, and the waters are inviting.
 Close to downtown you can walk, bike or run.
 Bring a book and soak in the beauty for an afternoon.
 Read more on City Beach.

 5 WHITEFISH EQUESTRIAN CENTER

-Montana is known for its big sky, fly fishing & beautiful landscapes.
+Montana is known for its big sky, fly fishing, beautiful landscapes with genuine people and deep rooted Western heritage.
 This is why I love Whitefish because it has all of that plus a horse show jumping training center.
-With one indoor heated arena, and three outdoor heated arenas there’s plenty to see & watch.
+With one indoor arena, and three outdoor heated arenas there’s plenty to see & watch.
 There’s even a heated viewing lounge with cable tv & wifi.
 You can board your horses here.
 Sign up for lessons, or pack a lunch take the family and go watch the best train for free.
 A great afternoon idea when your legs are jello from hiking, and tired of spending money.
 Need more information on the Whitefish Equestrian Center.

 I’m not a dog park person.
 Kota & I go on enough adventures so dog parks are like going to the gym, and I don’t do that either.
 The Hugh Rogers Wag Park though is good enough to make me want to move there.
 Most dog parks are a large open area with a fence.
 When looking for things to do in Whitefish MT I came across the Hugh Rogers Wag Park.
 Its out on the east side of town and is phenomenal.
 Free admission.
 Large parking lot, and there are 4 gated areas to this 5 acre park.

 The wide open throw the ball and retrieve park.
 Theres a training obstacle course for show dogs.
 A small dog section, and a pond section.
 Theres a covered area with picnic tables to get out of the sun, and the day Kota & I went there were sky diving tours landing in the field on the other side of the parking lot.
 Plus you don’t even need to bring your own toys.
 There are balls, chew sticks, ropes, stuffed animals and a variety of other toys provided.
 Its probably the best dog park in America, and Kota made a ton of friends.
 It was unofficial Begal day so it was hard to keep track of him.
+Get lost in a book.
+Or catch up on work with your laptop while the dogs play.
+Or even better yet stop searching for things to do in Whitefish, MT and book a skydiving trip.
 Read more of Wag Park

 7 WHITEFISH MOUNTAIN SKI RESORT